gaurang157/gvision/README.md

 ## Contributing 🤝
 We welcome contributions from the community!
 If you have any feature requests, bug reports, or ideas for improvement, please [open an issue](https://github.com/gaurang157/gvision/issues) or submit a [pull request](https://github.com/gaurang157/gvision/pulls).

-## Upcoming Features 🚀
+## GVISION 1.0 Release Notes 🚀
+I am thrilled to announce the official release of GVISION Version 1.0!
+This milestone marks a significant advancement, bringing a host of exciting enhancements to streamline your experience.

+### Improved Features:
-- **Real-Time Inference Results:** Receive more detailed information, such as model frames per second (fps), during real-time (streaming) predictions from deployment.
+- **Real-Time Inference Results:** Experience enhanced real-time streaming predictions directly from deployment.

-Version 1.0 of GVISION will be the official release and will introduce exciting enhancements, including more detailed results in real-time predictions.
-Stay tuned for updates!
+Version 1.0 represents a culmination of efforts to provide a seamless and efficient solution for your vision tasks.
+I'm excited to deliver these enhancements and look forward to your continued feedback.

+## Upcoming in GVISION 1.1 🚀
+As I look ahead to the future, I'm thrilled to provide a glimpse of what's to come in GVISION Version 1.1.
+Next release will introduce a groundbreaking feature:

+### Custom Pre-Trained Model Transfer Learning:
+With GVISION 1.1, you'll have the capability to leverage your custom pre-trained models for transfer learning, empowering you to further tailor and refine your models to suit your specific needs.
+Unlock new possibilities and enhance the capabilities of your vision applications with this powerful feature.

+Stay tuned for more updates and announcements as I work tirelessly to bring you the best-in-class solutions for your vision tasks.

 ## Support 💌
 For any questions, feedback, or support requests, please contact us at gaurang.ingle@gmail.com.